aghents/lab-website/README.md

 ## Deployment

-Any push to `main` branch will re-deploy the website to github pages
+Any push to `main` branch will re-deploy the website to github pages.